Ronald Acuña Jr. Player Props: Braves vs. Brewers

-The Atlanta Braves and Ronald Acuna Jr. (.488 slugging percentage over his past 10 games, including two homers), take on starting pitcher Freddy Peralta and the Milwaukee Brewers at American Family Field, Friday at 8:10 PM ET.
+The Atlanta Braves, including Ronald Acuna Jr. (.333 on-base percentage in past 10 games, 73 points below season-long percentage), take on starting pitcher Adrian Houser and the Milwaukee Brewers at American Family Field, Saturday at 7:15 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Diamondbacks.
+In his last game he had a hitless performance (0-for-5) against the Brewers.

 Ronald Acuña Jr. Game Info & Props vs. the Brewers